Opentrons/opentrons/api/docs/v2/new_modules.rst

           {temperature: 10, hold_time_seconds: 30},
           {temperature: 60, hold_time_seconds: 45}]

-Once you have written your profile, you command the Thermocycler Module to execute it using :py:meth:`.ThermocyclerContext.execute_profile`.
+Once you have written your profile, you command the Thermocycler to execute it using :py:meth:`.ThermocyclerContext.execute_profile`.
 This function executes your profile steps multiple times depending on the ``repetitions`` parameter.
 It also takes a ``block_max_volume`` parameter, which is the same as that of the :py:meth:`.ThermocyclerContext.set_block_temperature` function.

 For instance, you can execute the profile defined above 100 times for a 30 µL-per-well volume like this: